connext/IRCs/2-onchain-interactions.md

   uint48 turnNumRecord // a nonce supported by channel participants );
 ```

-- `ForceMove` emits `Concluded` once challenge outcome is finalized.
+#### `ForceMove` -> `Concluded`

 This event is emitted at the end of the `conclude` as well as the `concludePushOutcomeAndTransferAll` methods.
 Once the challenge has expired, the outcomes must be finalized before funds can be withdrawn, `concludePushOutcomeAndTransferAll` is a helper that executes the entire process in one transaction.

 ```typescript
 event Concluded(